bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 I think that the feature that contributed most to that was [Automatic layer construction](https://zio.dev/reference/di/automatic-layer-construction/).
 In terms of what it achieves it is similar to the [Spring Autowired](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) annotation, but I find the ZIO approach more elegant and the developer experience is better.
 There is no metaprogramming involved and everything is statically type-checked.
-You even get really nice compiler messages when you forget to provide some required layers.
+You even get nice compiler messages when you forget to provide some required layers.

-Manual compositions seems to be nice as well, although I haven't used it much so far.
+Manual composition seems to be nice as well, although I haven't used it much so far.

 It takes a bit of getting used to, especially understanding sometimes unexpected environment requirements, but the compiler always points you into the right direction, because these layers always compose in a functionally correct way.